EricssonResearch/scream/README.md

 This project includes an implementation of SCReAM, a mobile optimised congestion control algorithm for realtime interactive media.

 ## News
+- 2025-01-29 :
+  - -relaxedpacing option added.
+Enables increased pacing rate when max rate reached
+  - -postcongestiondelay option removed, replaced with a constant
+  - -openwindow option replaced with windowheadroom option
+  - More conservative CWND increase when max rate reached
+  - Bytes inflight restriction to target rate enabled only when queue detected
+  - Max feedback interval set to 10ms (was 5ms)
+  - Release dates for SCReAM BW test changed

 - 2024-12-18 :
   - Modified the adaptive MTU to balance against a fixed RTT 25ms when above this value.
   - Added getCwnd and getSRtt methods